danbz/aesthetic-programming/7-VocableCode/Readme.md

 Indeed if coding is somewhat like speaking, it is also like poetry inasmuch as poems operate performatively, especially when read aloud, and clearly there are similarities between the syntactic qualities of written code and words on the page.
 This is made explicit when source code is read aloud as if it were a poem such as the example of the philosopher Franco Bifo Berardi reading the *I Love You* virus, literally enacting Florian Cramer's claim that the computer virus *I Love You* might be considered as a form of poetry.
 Such an example stresses the instability of code and how particular intentions or preferred meanings are open to (mis)interpretation.

-Many scholars and artists have explored these conections between speaking and coding, not only to consider programming as a tool to produce poetic or literary forms but also to explore the material connections and tensions between the two, in various articles, performances and artworks (including those by Florian Cramer (2008), John Cayley (2002), Ian Hatcher (2015, 2016), Graham Harwood (2008), Daniel Temkin (2011), Michael Mateas and Nick Montfort (2005), Zach Blas and Micha Cárdenas (2012, 2013) and Allison Parrish (2015), to name but a few).
+Many scholars and artists have explored these connections between speaking and coding, not only to consider programming as a tool to produce poetic or literary forms but also to explore the material connections and tensions between the two, in various articles, performances and artworks (including those by Florian Cramer (2008), John Cayley (2002), Ian Hatcher (2015, 2016), Graham Harwood (2008), Daniel Temkin (2011), Michael Mateas and Nick Montfort (2005), Zach Blas and Micha Cárdenas (2012, 2013) and Allison Parrish (2015), to name but a few).
 That speech comes from living human bodies further reminds us that coding practices have bodies too, and that coding can only be understood in terms of wider infrastructures and the context of its making (or *poiesis*).

 In this chapter we also follow this line of thinking, and explore the ways in which the voice of the human subject is implicated in coding practices, and how coding can give voice to wider political issues.
 We focus on the software artwork *Vocable Code*, as a means to engage with these technical and aesthetic aspects of code, and how these issues might be made apparent.